- Property code: A804

 Pets Two dogs by separate negotiation.
 Must be over the age of 1 year old (unless agreed with the owner prior to booking) and dogs must be fully housetrained and well behaved.
-Please be aware that the garden is not fully enclosed so dogs must be supervised at all times (Please note there is a standard charge of £25 per pet per week).
+Please be aware that the garden is not fully enclosed so dogs must be supervised at all times.
+Please note there is a standard charge of £25 per pet per week.

 Parking Private parking located at the front of the grounds for two cars, this is a shared driveway.

 Telephone Payphone.
 Mobile reception variable.

 Beaches Approx 19 miles to Mudeford and 21 miles to Bournemouth.

 Pub and Shop 1/2 mile.
 Main shops in Fordingbridge 4 miles.